 We have worked with the planarian Schmidtea mediterranea as our primary model system, and more recently we have started to look at other closely and more distantly related flatworms.
 We are also interested in other existing and potentially novel models of animal regeneration among invertebrate animals.

-We have decided that as scientists substantively (or often just potentially) funded by public money we should be doing more to engage the public.
-Certainly more than providing fairly sparse information, which is accessible and of interest to between several dozen to occasionally several hundred other scientists in our field.
+We have decided that as scientists substantively (or often just potentially) funded by public money and charitable sources we should be engaging the public as often as possible.
 So we now have a Website -and Blog.

 Our aim is to make our posts as accessible as possible to as many people as possible, dependent on their intended audience.
 Bear in mind though that science can be complicated so occasionally some posts that are dealing with a very specific topic might be diffciult for non-experts (or experts to follow).
 In fact we envisage not always understanding each other's posts.
 But the great things is that because this is a dynamic website - and Blog, anyone can leave a comment and get involved!
 So if you don't understand something you can always just ask!

 |Lab News||Recent Blog Entries|